mozilla/mozmill/mozmill/README.md

 # Mozmill

-[Mozmill](https://developer.mozilla.org/en/Mozmill) is a test tool and UI Automation framework for writing tests and other automation scripts for Gecko based applications like Firefox and Thunderbird.
+[Mozmill](https://developer.mozilla.org/en/Mozmill) is a test tool and UI automation framework for writing tests and other automation scripts for Gecko based applications like Firefox and Thunderbird.
-It's built as an [addon](https://addons.mozilla.org/en-US/firefox/addon/9018/) and a Python command-line tool.
-The addon provides an IDE (Integrated Development Environment) for writing and running the JavaScript tests and the Python package provides a mechanism for running the tests from the command line as well as providing a way to test restarting the application.
+It's built as an [addon](https://addons.mozilla.org/en-US/firefox/addon/9018/) and a [python](http://python.org) command-line tool.
+The addon provides an IDE (Integrated Development Environment) for writing and running the JavaScript tests and the python package provides a mechanism for running the tests from the command line as well as providing a way to test restarting the application.
 Mozmill has an extensive API to help you write functional tests that